nham/math_notes/notes/topology/intro.md

 ## Definition of an embedding
 If $(X, \mathcal{S})$ and $(Y, \mathcal{T})$ are topological spaces, then $f: X \to Y$ is an **embedding** iff it is injective, continuous, and when we consider $g: X \to f(X)$, we obtain a homeomorphism between $X$ and $f(X)$ considered as a subspace of $Y$.

+## Definition of Hausdorff space
+A topological space $(X, \mathcal{T})$ is **Hausdorff** iff any two distinct points have disjoint neighborhoods around them.

+## Examples
+TODO
+ - every open ball in R is homeomorphic to every other open ball
+ - every open ball in R^n is homeomorphic to every other open ball
+ - the map between the 2-sphere and the unit cube in R^3 is a homeomorphism
+ - R^n is separable